rachanamurthy/Book-Shop-Application/README.md

 * To get a skeleton Rails application:
   `$ rails new book_shop_app`

-This will automatically create a directory named hello_app with all the necessary directories and files.
+This will automatically create a directory named book_shop_app with all the necessary directories and files.

 * (Optional) Add any other gems required in Gemfile and run :
   `$ bundle install`